jljl1337/whisper-gui/README.md

 ## 2. Installation

-Open the terminal
+Open the terminal and the folder where you placed the files.

-Install the application:
+Type `sudo zsh ` and drag the `make.sh` file into the terminal.
 ![Install](./2make.gif)

 ### IMPORTANT